NuroDev/nuro.dev/data/blog/2021_in_review.md

 ### :globe_with_meridians: Web Development

 Having spent the past year or so at university studying my Bachelor's degree in Computer Games Programming, pivoting to working full-time as a full-stack / web developer means I have had to pick up a lot in the past year.
 Everything from truly getting my first hands on with a production backend environment.
 Learning how to build & use complex React components.
 Even beginning to finally start using SQL, a language I have always heard of & seen but only touch a handful of times before.

+A lot can be learned from getting hands on with a production code base.

 ### :clipboard: Task Management